-Other (Major) (SESIR) (Level III) - Major incidents that do not fit within the other definitions.
-Any serious, harmful incident resulting in the need for law enforcement intervention not otherwise classified on the SESIR list.
-Examples include student producing or knowingly using counterfeit money, participating in gambling activities, possession of child pornography, possession of drug paraphernalia.consultation not previously classified.
+Other (Major) (SESIR) (Level III) - Any serious, harmful incident resulting in the need for law enforcement consultation not previously classified.

+SCSD examples include, but are not limited to, student producing or knowingly using counterfeit money, participating in gambling activities, possession of child pornography, and possession of drug paraphemalia.